Ludwig-J/IAGL-Associate-Eng-Test/Plan.md

 Read code to understand layout and structure
 Create post route in the server.js file to add a todo to memory.
 Remember to add error handling Check it works using postman

+## Step 4
+Modify make a AddTodo component and step by step update the actions and reducer to handle the new addTodo functionality. console logs added for testing